 Hey guys!
-Welcome to this Mometrix video over functions of the plasma membrane.
+Welcome to this Mometrix video over the functions of the plasma membrane.

 The plasma membrane is highly important to the life of a cell!
 It’s what separates the intracellular environment (the cytoplasm) of cells from the extracellular space into distinct units known as cells.
 The plasma membrane also regulates the movement of materials in and out of the cell and provides structure to the cells.
 In this video, we’ll look at what makes the plasma membrane and what it does.

 Fluid Mosaic Model

 There’s a lot going on in the cell’s membrane!
 In 1972, S. J. Singer and G. L. Nicolson came up with a model to imagine the cell membrane, known as the fluid mosaic model.
 This describes the membrane as a fluid phospholipid bilayer containing a mix or mosaic of proteins, cholesterol, and carbohydrates.

 To break that down, phospholipids are a type of lipid with hydrophobic (or “water-fearing”) fatty acid tails and a hydrophilic (or “water-loving”) phosphate group as their head.
 This combination of a hydrophilic and hydrophobic region makes them known as amphipathic.
-With these arranged side by side in two layers, with the tails facing each other and the heads opposite, this makes it a bilayer.
-The combination of hydrophilic and hydrophobic regions of the bilayer keep the cell from unwanted leaking of water and other substances.
+With these arranged side-by-side in two layers, with the tails facing each other and the heads opposite, this makes it a bilayer.
+The combination of hydrophilic and hydrophobic regions of the bilayer keeps the cell from unwanted leaking of water and other substances.
 The separate polar and non-polar layers of the membrane keep all but the smallest non-polar molecules such as O2 and CO2 from diffusing across the membrane.

 An important aspect of the phospholipid bilayer is how flexible it is, or its fluidity, which impacts its ability to function as a barrier and as transportation.
 For this reason, it cannot be too rigid or too fluid and has a varied composition.
 The fluidity of the bilayer is affected by temperature and the composition of the membrane.
 With more heat, the membrane becomes more fluid due to the excitement of molecules.
 Unsaturated fatty acids have double bonds between carbons, which forms a bend or kink, reducing the packing capability of these molecules.